Last Updated on June 26, 2022 by admin

 Advantages of Polyester

-Polyester is recyclable and it can dry quickly which makes it ideal for outdoor activities when the weather is wet and cold.
+Like cotton, polyester clothing is recyclable.
+It can dry quickly which makes it ideal for outdoor activities when the weather is wet and cold.
 It is also easy to wash, maintain and you can use it over a longer period without any issues.
-The fiber is inexpensive and it blends well with other types of fibers.
+The polyester fibers are inexpensive and it blends well with other types of fibers.

 The major disadvantage of polyester is that it is non-breathable and makes you feel uncomfortable if you wear closer to the skin under hot conditions.
 This is mainly caused by low moisture absorption and it traps moisture, which definitely means that polyester keep you warm.

 Polyester can also be difficult to clean due to its resistance to chemicals.
 It is difficult for chemicals to penetrate the fabric due to its tight weave.
 Polyester is also considered to be heavy which makes it not suitable for hiking in some instances.
 The other issue is that polyester retains some odors which can make it unsuitable for multi-day trips.